pubnub/open-growth/docs/about.md

 ## 🤖 Neumann

 Neumann is your AI employee.
 He can send emails, texts, tweets, phone calls, and even a slice of cake 🍰 to your customers at any hour of the day, automatically.
 Transform sales people into sales heroes.
 Replace sales outreach with a Machine Learning engine.
 No sales spam.
 Open Growth is an open source project for companies looking to delight customers with ML/AI workforce automation.
 Make Artificial Intelligence to work for you.
-AI never get's tired, and it's always faster than humans.
+AI never gets tired, and it's always faster than humans.

 ## ❤️  Delight Your Customers